anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 )
 ```

 The returning task ids can correspond to tasks that are simply used to direct the workflow towards a certain set of tasks based on upstream results.
-In our case, we want to log a report in the event of a regression.
+In our case, we want to serve the improved model or log a report in the event of a regression.

 ```python linenums="1"
 # Task relationships